MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-version-release-history.md

 **Fixes**:

-- Document tracking site now shows the correct number of views for each tracked document.
+- The document tracking site now shows the correct number of views for each tracked document.

 - Templates for all locales are now displayed as available to users.